jrr6/Caffeinator/Caffeinator Help.md

 * Select `Users & Groups`.
 * Select your user account in the left-hand sidebar, then select the `Login Items` tab on the right.
 * Click the plus icon below the list of applications (not the one on the far left).
-* Select Caffeinator from the list that appears and click `Add`.
+* Select Caffeinator from the list that appears, and click `Add`.

 ## Caffeination Options